This creamy sweet potato lentil curry is easy to make in one pot for a healthy and delicious meal.

 • Broth: Any vegetable broth works.

-• Cilantro: Use fresh cilantro.
-If you don’t like cilantro, you can omit this ingredient.
+• Cilantro: If you don’t like cilantro, you can omit it.

 Step-by-Step Instructions